gsidsid/ThinkStats2/project1/report1.md

 ![](figures/age.jpg)

 Liberals tend to be younger than Conservatives, but not by much.
 The average Conservative in the dataset is 46.7 years old, while the average Liberal is 41.8 years old.
-Between Liberals and Conservatives, there is an effect size of 0.29.
+Between Liberals and Conservatives, there is a lesser, but considerable effect size of 0.29.

 ## Conclusions